Skip to main content

 12.2 The Connecting Party must, when integrating with the Service(s), exercise security measures (including up-to-date anti-virus software) as would reasonably and ordinarily be expected from a skilled and experienced person or body engaged in a similar undertaking in the same or similar circumstances and exercising a degree of skill and care, diligence, prudence and foresight.

-12.3 The Connecting Party must notify NHS Digital if it becomes aware of any actual or possible security issues associated with the Service(s).
+12.3 The Connecting Party must notify NHS England if it becomes aware of any actual or possible security issues associated with the Service(s).

 12.4 The Connecting Party must not integrate with the Service(s):

-(a) in a way that could damage, disable, overburden, impair or compromise NHS Digital’s systems, Service(s), or security or interfere with other users; or
+(a) in a way that could damage, disable, overburden, impair or compromise NHS England’s systems, Service(s), or security or interfere with other users; or

 (b) to knowingly transmit any data, send or upload any material designed to adversely affect the operation of any computer software or hardware.